My Published Work

 They can also be found in online journals such as Eclectica, Slant, Gloom Cupboard, The 2River View, Haikuniverse, Pif Magazine, The Adirondack Review, Anti-Heroin Chic, and Adelaide Literary Magazine.

-Many times our teachers and mentors see our work better than we can ourselves.
-When asked to provide a blurb for my chapbook, Familiar History, Corrinne Cleggs Hales, my mentor and poetry teacher from my M.F.A. program, said the book: “expertly de-romanticizes the landscape and mythology of the American west, revealing a world defined largely by struggle and failure and broken lives.”
+When asked to describe my chapbook Familiar History, my teacher Corrinne Clegg Hales said the poems “de-romanticize the landscape and mythology of the American West, revealing a world defined largely by struggle and failure and broken lives.”
+I think that’s right.